 Autodesk successfully transformed their revenue model from a perpetual license-based model to a more modern subscription-based model using the Denodo Platform for data virtualization.
 This change improved Autodesk’s business performance and collaboration across the organization and improved profitability.
-Autodesk has saved atleast four months of efforts redesigning the integration to subscription models.
+Autodesk has saved at least four months of effort redesigning the integration to subscription models.

 Download the document to see the full case study and how Denodo data virtualization technology helped this software company.